-Unfortunately, your brain may sometimes make the mistake of falsely making you feel that you are good at doing a certain activity, when in reality, you are not that good at doing that activity.
-Psychologists have named this kind of thinking, where your brain overestimates your capabilities, as the “Dunning – Kruger effect”.
+Unfortunately, your brain may sometimes wrongly make you feel that you are good at doing a certain activity when in reality, you are not that good at doing that activity.
+Psychologists have named this type of illogical thinking, where your brain overestimates your capabilities, as “Dunning – Kruger thinking”.
 The name is based on the names of the two psychologists who first described it: David Dunning and Justin Kruger.

-Here is a short example of Dunning-Kruger effect type of thinking:
+Here is a short example of Dunning-Kruger thinking:

 Alice used to sing in her local school.
 All her classmates praised her singing ability and this made Alice feel that she was an excellent singer.
 She even felt confident that she would someday become rich and famous because of her singing.

-As the above example shows, the Dunning – Kruger effect can lead you to disappointment and wasted time.
+As the above example shows, Dunning – Kruger thinking can lead to disappointment and wasted time.
 However, I am not saying that you should consider yourself useless at everything and not take up challenges.
 There are many activities where you need to try that activity first before you can make any judgement about how good or bad you will be at it.

 Also, when looking for feedback, it is important to include people who are knowledgeable in the subject you are getting feedback on.
 Your friends may be great, but are they really the best qualified to say if you have a future as a top singer?

-So beware of the Dunning-Kruger effect, as it may take you up to imaginary heights and then suddenly let you fall down to reality!
+Make sure that your brain is not doing Dunning-Kruger thinking, as this thinking may take you up to imaginary heights and then suddenly let you fall down to reality!